jim-og/payments-engine/README.md

     - `Mutex` the ledger's data stores to ensure shared mutable state is thread safe.
     - Modify the ledger's update methods to be `async` and have load `await` the responses.

-- The choice to store all deposits in a separate datastore has simplified insertion and retrieval of past deposits, ensuring that disputes and resolves can be executed in O(1) time.
-However, storing these separate to the client’s account alongside deposits made by other clients may be suboptimal for other use cases.
-An example would be if we wanted to print the historic deposits made by a specific client.
-The current set up would require iterating through every deposit in the ledger to collect deposits made by this client.

 - Storing deposits from every client in a single data store may be suboptimal.
 An example could be if we wanted to add a feature which printed all historic deposits made by a client.
 Our current setup would require us to iterate through every transaction processed by the ledger which would be very inefficient.
 A better solution would be for each client to have their own deposit data store.

 - There should be a more robust set of integration tests with a large input CSV representating the amount of transactions the engine is expected to process.